toobatehreem/IHA-YOLO/README.md

 ## Acknowledgements

-This repository is a modified version of the YOLOv10 code provided by [Ultralytics](https://github.com/ultralytics/ultralytics).
+We sincerely thank [Ultralytics](https://github.com/ultralytics/ultralytics) for providing the YOLOv10 code.